gudo-m/cinemas/README.md

-# cinemas
+# Cinemas
-Test console project.
-Run admin.py, setup this, and run client.py :)
+CLI project for cinemas controlling.
+Run admin.py, setup this, then run client.py :)